Gas Turbine Market Size and Share

 Geography Analysis

 North America ranks second.
 Decommissioning coal plants, rejuvenating aging combined-cycle fleets, and powering AI-driven data centers all support volume.
-With independent power producers acquiring portfolios to capture capacity payments and ancillary-service revenues, asset consolidation continues.
+Asset consolidation continues with independent power producers acquiring portfolios to capture capacity payments and ancillary-service revenues.

 Europe faces gas-price volatility, yet still invests in reserve peaking units and back-up capacity markets.
 New regasification terminals and strategic LNG contracts restore fuel security, while simple-cycle peakers equipped with fast-shutdown features stand ready to complement large offshore-wind additions.

-Global Gas Turbine Market Growth rate by Geography
+Gas Turbine Market CAGR (%), Growth Rate by Region

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.